-When you are executing a plan for your application that will undergo testing, there are a few serious aspects that need to be kept in mind before implementing.
-You need to develop a strategy in order to proceed ahead in this process.
+When you are executing a plan for your application that will undergo testing, there are a few serious aspects that need to be kept in mind before implementation.
+You need to develop a test strategy in order to proceed ahead in this QA process.

-There are different types of tests that we can perform in different test environments.
+There are different types of tests that can be performed in different test environments.
 The QA team will take all the test data into the account and ensure a seamless testing method initiates.
-There are different types of tests that we perform on apps.
-The testing types are unit testing, performance testing, security testing, integration testing, smoke testing, regression testing, load testing, cross-platform testing, and more.
-We perform each one in a unique staging environment.
+The testing types are unit testing, system testing, user acceptance testing, performance testing, security testing, integration testing, smoke testing, regression testing, load testing, cross-platform testing, and more.
+Each one can be performed in a unique staging environment.

 The next step is to design the test cases.
 QA experts will create test cases and checklists that cover software requirements at this level.
-Each of these Test cases will provide the circumstances, test data, and test methods required to validate specific functionality, as well as the desired test outcome.
-Test engineers may begin test design operations with a certain amount of data in order to establish acquaintance with an application and come up with the best strategy to test design.
+Each of these test cases will provide the circumstances, test data, and test methods required to validate specific functionality as well as the desired test outcome.
+Test engineers may begin test design operations with a certain amount of data in order to establish acquaintance with an application and come up with the best testing strategy to test design.
 Team members can write test documentation during this phase to ensure the test planning goes in the right direction.
-The QA team members can define quality metrics here
+The QA team members can define software quality metrics here.

-The quality assurance process ensures we meet all the needs and perform all the required tests.
+The quality assurance process ensures to meet all the needs and perform all the required tests.
 This can have two types of testing- Manual Testing and Automated Testing.

-In manual tests, we take all the testing scenarios manually and manual testing takes place.
+In manual tests, all the test scenarios take place manually.
 Test automation engineers generate test automation scenarios throughout the test design stage when test automation is in scope.
-In addition, the test environment is set up for the execution of test cases.
+In addition, the test environment is set up for the test execution.
 In terms of hardware, software, and network configurations, operating system settings, accessible databases, project documentation, and other features, the test environment should closely resemble the production environment.

 The QA team will then conduct testing at the API and UI levels.
-You can carry out Manual testing in line with test cases with readily available specifications.
-All the flaws we discover, will go through exploratory testing and get into a defect tracking system.
-Additionally, test automation engineers may run test scripts and create reports using an automated test framework like Selenium or Appium.
+You can carry out manual testing process in line with test cases with readily available specifications.
+All the discovered flaws will go through exploratory testing and get into a defect tracking system.
+Additionally, test automation engineers may run test scripts and create test reports using an automated test framework like Selenium or Appium.

-Now, it’s time for the new Qa process where we will now perform the regression testing.
+Now the next phase is to perform regression testing.
 When you identify the defects, it’s now time to repair and resolve them.
-QA engineers will perform regression tests to ensure that everything is working correctly. and that the new changes have not changed anything.
+QA engineers will perform regression tests to ensure that everything is working correctly and that the new changes have not changed anything.
 You can repeat this whenever you implement any new features.